 - Pickup trucks

-- Exotic (these may need special insurance)
+- Exotic (these may need special policies)

 Your Trim Level

 Insurers sometimes consider your trim level as a rate factor.
 The higher the trim package, the more expensive your car will be.
-Generally, insurers will charge extra if it costs more to repair or replace.
+Generally, providers will charge extra if it costs more to repair or replace.
 Newer and more luxurious models will lead to higher rates.
 Premium trim levels also typically include bigger engine sizes with more horsepower, which also affects your monthly costs.

 According to a 2020 report from the National Insurance Crime Bureau, these were the top 10 cars with the highest theft rates: